function-x-design/smd-to-th/README.md

 ## Repository Contents
 - `sot23-6`: Contains images of PCB and production files for various manufacturers
 - `soic-8`: Contains images of PCB and production files for various manufacturers
+- `to-252-2`: Contains images of PCB and production files for various manufacturers

 ## Breakout Board
 - SOT23-6